Shot Taranaki man in state of distress after fight with partner - witness

 The witness reportedly said the dead man was well known in Waitara and regarded as a talented sportsman.

-The 54-year-old was gunned yesterday afternoon down on Mamaku Rd, off State Highway 3.
+The 54-year-old was shot yesterday afternoon on Mamaku Rd, off State Highway 3.

-Central District Commander Superintendent Chris De Wattigna says yesterday at about 3.40pm police received a call a male had left a property in a distressed state possibly with a firearm.
+Central District Commander Superintendent Chris De Wattigna said yesterday about 3.40pm police received a call a male had left a property in a distressed state possibly with a firearm.

 Shortly after police located a vehicle parked and partly hidden.
-They voice appealed for anyone to come out but no-one did.
-They got closer and a male appeared in driver's seat of the vehicle.
+They voice appealed for anyone to come out but no one did.
+They got closer and a male appeared in the driver's seat of the vehicle.

 De Wattigna said the man was challenged to get out of the vehicle.
 He then presented a firearm at the police officers.